Marc-Chiu/MashUp/README.md

 - Get user info

 ### Group Endpoints:
-- Create a group (ex: foodies)
+- Create a group
 - Delete a group
+- Get all groups’ details
-- Get size of a group (# of members)
+- Get group size (# of members)
-- List all group names
+- List all group names (not including members or restaurants)
+- Add member to group
+- Delete a member from a group
+- List all members in a group
-- Get details of a specific group (members, favorite restaurants)
+- Get details of a specific group (list all members & favorite restaurants under that group)
+- Add a restaurant to a group
+- Delete a restaurant from a group
-- List all restaurants in group
+- List all restaurants in a group
-- Delete a member (leave a group)

 ### Restaurant Endpoints:
 - Filter By Name